iOS17/unc0ver-jailbreak/README.md

 #01 Install unc0ver Via U04S Store:

 U04S Store is a dedicated store that is not part of the official unc0ver team.
-However, they do offer signing services for installing unc0ver jailbreak online.
+However, they do offer to sign services for installing unc0ver jailbreak online.
 Also, if users have yet to gain experience installing and using unc0ver, a development community will assist customers with installing the jailbreak tool individually.
 According to our research, they have installed the unc0ver jailbreak tool on over 1000 handsets worldwide, and you can read their reviews on Twitter.

 [Download U04S Store](https://u04s.com)